 Thank you for your interest in the School Nutrition Programs (SNP).

-Food and Nutrition Service
+Safety, Health and Nutrition

 Minnesota Department of Education

 For questions about the application process, contact the Applications Team at 651-582-8526, 800-366-8922 or email firstname.lastname@example.org.